Domaine de Marcoux

 2016: 50% Grenache, 25% Syrah and 25% Mourvedre.

 VDF Raisin de Loup

-Grenache, Syrah and Caladoc from the most southern part of Chateauneuf
+Grenache, Syrah and Caladoc from outside any appellation in Chateauneuf

 du Pape near the Rhone River.

 ||This sign is made by the